MV Glory Sea deck plans

 Deck layouts, review of facilities, activities, amenities

-MV Glory Sea deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Diamond Cruise International (Small Cruise Lines) deckplan pdf (printable version).
+MV Glory Sea deck plan review at CruiseMapper provides newest cruise deck plans (2022-2023-2024 valid floor layouts of the vessel) extracted from the officially issued by Diamond Cruises (Small Cruise Lines) deckplan pdf (printable version).

 Each of the MV Glory Sea cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on MV Glory Sea staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 MV Glory Sea / Celestyal Odyssey (built 2002, former name MV Explorer, last refurbished in 2015) is the newest vessel in the fleet of the re-branded line Louis Cruises (now Celestyal Cruises).
 Its current fleet mates are Celestyal Crystal (Louis Cristal) and Celestyal Olympia (Louis Olympia).
 Before its operations for Celestyal, the Odyssey ship was serving the “Semester At Sea” educational program under the name “MV Explorer” (from 2004 to 2015).
 The vessel was built for the Royal Olympic cruise lines (now defunct) and operated under the name “Olympic Explorer” (between 2001 and 2004).

 Celestyal Odyssey cruise ship deck plan has a total of 400 staterooms for 836 passengers, served by 230 crew/staff.
 The ship has 6 passenger accessible decks, 2 restaurants, 8 lounges and bars, 1 swimming pool, 4 elevators.